mit1595/SQL/README.md

 # SQL
 Welcome to my SQL Portfolio!
-This code repository contains examples of SQL I've written.
+Currently teaching myself SQL and putting any projects I do along the way here.
 Feel free to look and reach out via email if you have any questions: m.tesh1595@gmail.com